Xovesh/Personal-Projects/Pokedex/README.md

 All you need to get it worked is to download all files except downloadinfo.

-Downloadinfo is for downloading from internet the necessary resources to get it worked.
+Downloadinfo is an script to create the database with the info and download all images

-To run up the program run __init.py__ file
+To run up the program run __main.py__ file

-__NOTE__: You need an internet connection to automatically download files.

-Last time tried downdloading files: 31/05/2018

 ---------------------------------------------------------------------------